Learn to Spot Auto Engine Trouble And Fix It Before Costs Add Up

 This means anything close to the oil pan.
 When we say anything…we mean anything.
 Sometimes an oil leak can be something as simple as just a lose nut or bolt.

-If a DIY fix does not solve the issue, it may be time to take your vehicle into a trained mechanic.
-Oil leaks can be extremely expensive, however they simply cannot be ignored, and must be attended to immediately.
+If a DIY fix does not solve the issue, it may be time to take your vehicle to a trained mechanic.
+Oil leaks can be extremely expensive, however, they simply cannot be ignored and must be attended to immediately.